thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 Now we know a lot about using Thymeleaf, we can add some new pages to our website for order management.

-Note that we will focus on XHTML code, but you can have a look at the bundled source code if you want to see the corresponding controllers.
+Note that we will focus on HTML code, but you can have a look at the bundled source code if you want to see the corresponding controllers.